OEHS professionals enable you to use hazards safely and be prepared for handling future chemicals safely.

 Your employees are your most valuable asset.
-Investing in occupational health and safety professionals (known traditionally as industrial hygienists) mitigates risk to workers, increases productivity and ultimately enhances shareholder value.
+Investing in occupational and environmental health and safety professionals (known traditionally as industrial hygienists) mitigates risk to workers, increases productivity and ultimately enhances shareholder value.

 - Reduction of Waste